A Guide to GSTR-2A

 According to CGST Rule 36(4), the buyer might have claimed an input tax credit on a provisional basis in his GSTR-3B up until December 31, 2021, to the extent of 5% of the eligible tax credit appearing in GSTR-2B toward the invoices not discovered in GSTR-3B.

-However, due to the modification made to CGST Rule 36(4), it will no longer be eligible to claim such a 5 per cent provisional or additional ITC as of 1 January 2022.
-A buyer may claim only ITC showing in GSTR-2B under the CGST Act's Section 16(2)(aa).
+However, due to the modification made to CGST Rule 36(4), it will not be possible to claim such a 5 per cent provisional or additional ITC starting from 1 January 2022.
+A buyer may claim only ITC showing in GSTR-2B under the CGST Act’s Section 16(2)(aa).

 Under GSTR-2A, there are seven sections per the government’s mandate.